khenderick/khenderick.github.io/index.md

 ### OpenMotics

-Began as hobby, my interests in home automation grew into a small Open Source company creating a home automation platform.
+Began as a hobby, my interests in home automation grew into a small Open Source company creating a home automation platform.

 ###### Github: [github.com/openmotics](https://github.com/openmotics)